 Next, we must set the value of these variable to be random numbers every time the flag button is clicked:

-We can see this in our code, as we’ve created two variables, one called “rand1” and one called “rand2”.
+We can see in our code that we have created two variables: one called “rand1”, and the other called “rand2”.
 Both of these variables have been set to pick a random number between 1 and 10.
-Therefore, when the green flag is clicked, both variables will be set to a random number between 1 and 10!
+Therefore, when the green flag is clicked, both variables will be given a random number between 1 and 10 to store!

 Next, we need Scratch Cat to tell us what these two numbers are.
-We can do that using the following code:
+We can do this using the following code:

 By joining the variables “rand1” and “rand2” it means that both will be said by Scratch Cat when placed inside the say for 2 secs block.
 However, this code will simply print the two numbers side by side, which isn’t as legible as it would be if we put the numbers into a sentence.

-Now our code should look something like this:
+Now our total code should look something like this:

 Scratch Cat can now tell us which number is which!

 But why did we use this code instead of simply doing this? —